 Lower heat of hydration and less risk of thermal cracking: If temperature differences between the concrete surface and its interior are high, cracking can occur.
 Blended cements reduce heat of hydration and thermal stresses.

-Advances sustainable construction and lowers environmental impact: Recycling byproducts such as fly ash and slag reduces waste, conserves resources otherwise used to produce portland cement, saves energy and reduces emissions from fuels such as coal, including greenhouse gases.
+Advances sustainable construction and lowers environmental impact: Recycling byproducts such as fly ash and slag reduces waste, conserves resources otherwise used to produce portland cement, saves energy and reduces emissions.
+These environmental benefits are transparent in our Environmental Product Declarations (EPDs).

 Products and Standards